-Shelby started as a painter in art school where she completed her degree in Fine Arts, with a minor in Gender Studies at the University of Ottawa (2015) followed by a diploma in Photojournalism at Loyalist College (2019) before additionally pursuing a certificate in Mohawk Language and Culture from Queen's University and Tsi Tyónnheht Onkwawén:na (2020).
-She continues to study and use her language every day and is currently enrolled in Shatiwennakará:tats, a 2 year adult Kanyen’kéha immersion program in Tyendinaga.
+Shelby completed a degree in Fine Arts, with a minor in Gender Studies at the University of Ottawa (2015) followed by a diploma in Photojournalism at Loyalist College (2019) before additionally pursuing a certificate in Mohawk Language and Culture from Queen's University and Tsi Tyónnheht Onkwawén:na (2020).
+She continues to study and use her language every day and recently completed Shatiwennakará:tats, a 2 year adult Kanyen’kéha immersion program in Tyendinaga.
+She is an intermediate level speaker of her native language.

 Shelby has completed a podcast training program with Indigenous 150+ and filmmaking training through imagineNATIVE Film and Media Arts Festival.
 She was selected as a participant in the DOC Institute's Short Film Lab, Reelworld Film Festival's Emerging 20 filmmaking program, and the Hot Docs Podcast Accelerator program.
 Her films have been shown at film festivals around the world including the American Indian Film Festival (San Fransico), Native Spirit Film Festival (UK), Planet in Focus International Environmental Film Festival (Toronto), Asinabka Film and Media Arts Festival (Ottawa), Māoriland Film Festival (Ōtaki, Aotearoa), as well as the Winnipeg Art Gallery, and on CBC Gem.

 Shelby has worked for commercial clients such as the Congress of Aboriginal Peoples, Indigenous Arts Collective of Canada, Sephora Canada, TD Canada Trust and Scholastic Canada, as well as numerous Canadian universities and contemporary art galleries.
-Her writing and photography have been published in The Globe and Mail, Toronto Star, The Walrus, Maclean's Magazine, Canadian Art Magazine, ProPublica.org, APTN News, TVO.org, CBC, Room Magazine, Hart House Review, Watershed Magazine, In/Words Magazine, Red Rising Magazine, TEACH Magazine, and "#NotYourPrincess: an anthology of Voices of Native American Women", published by Annick Press (2017).
+Her writing and photography have been published in The Globe and Mail, Canadian Geographic Magazine, Maclean's Magazine, Toronto Star, The Walrus, Canadian Art Magazine, ProPublica.org, APTN News, TVO.org, CBC, Room Magazine, Hart House Review, Watershed Magazine, In/Words Magazine, Red Rising Magazine, TEACH Magazine, and "#NotYourPrincess: an anthology of Voices of Native American Women", published by Annick Press (2017).

 Kanyen'kéha Bio: